riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 router.post(Person.self, at: "welcome", use: controller.postWelcome)
 {{< / highlight >}}

-AS you can see here we are telling our router to look for Content of type `Person.self` in body of POST request to `welcome` endpoint and use `postWelcome` function as a handler
+As you can see here we are telling our router to look for Content of type `Person.self` in body of POST request to `welcome` endpoint and use `postWelcome` function as a handler

 {{< highlight swift "linenos=inline,linenostart=0" >}}
 func postWelcome(_ request: Request, _ person: Person) -> String {